 The part I can’t recall is how it went from that meal to becoming part of my repertoire.
 Nonetheless, tagines in particular have become a regular dinner, most commonly with chicken, but also meatballs, lamb or fish.
 I also make preserved lemons each year for use in Moroccan dishes as well as in dressings, with fish, or anywhere you want that salty lemon tang.

 I was given a cookbook a few years later written by a Moroccan Australian chef, and that certainly helped to explain the cuisine, and contains the recipes I use for harissa, chermoula and the like.
 Part of the appeal is certainly that it’s such an interesting and flavourful cuisine with amazing spice combinations, as I think about the ras el hanout and za’atar in my spice drawer, and the harissa in the fridge!

 This recipe is a mixture of a few, and is a bit of a template, like the chicken curry recipe.
-You could substitute the chicken with more veg, fish, or lamb, substitute the sweet potato and chickpeas for potato or pumpkin, substitute black for green olives, add dried fruit such as apricots, raisins, or prunes (especially with lamb), add eggplant, capsicum, artichokes, broad beans or quince, or add eggs or toasted almonds at the end.
+You could substitute the chicken with more veg, fish, or lamb, substitute the sweet potato and chickpeas for potato or pumpkin, substitute black for green olives, add dried fruit such as apricots, raisins, or prunes (especially with lamb), add eggplant, capsicum, artichokes, broad beans or quince (see artichoke and broad bean version above), or add eggs or toasted almonds at the end.
 They key features are the spiced sauce, preserved lemon, and herbs.

 You maybe wondering about the tagine part and how the dish above clearly isn’t one! – I do have one, but it’s not flameproof, so I don’t always bother to transfer everything to the tagine for cooking in the oven, but it is lovely when I manage it.